PrithviPReddy/coinswitch/README.md

 Clean and maintainable code practices

-📜 License
+# 📜 License

-This project is for educational and portfolio purposes.
+This project is intended for educational and portfolio purposes.